 With all of this going on, you might wonder what this means for the more traditional applications such as Word processors, spreadsheets and graphics manipulation tools users tend to use most at work.

 The answer is that these kinds of applications will make a transition into the Metro environment.
-In time.

 But right now it seems that change is going to take many years to come about.